-Indigo DQM Backup supports multiple Data Sources and Types including Microsoft SQL Server, Microsoft Access, ODBC, OLEDB, MySQL, Oracle, Postgre, Firebird, XML, JSon and CSV.
-Data Sources can be securely Backed Up and Restored using the Indigo DQM Backup Utility.
+Indigo DQM Backup supports data from multiple sources and types including Microsoft SQL Server, Microsoft Access, ODBC, OLEDB, MySQL, Oracle, Postgre, Firebird, XML, JSon and CSV.

-Select the Item(s) to Restore from the list.
-Enter a Name for the Backup Package and the location to Backup the Data.
-Click Execute to start the Restore process.
+Select the item(s) to Data Restore from the list.
+Enter the details for the Backup Package and the location to Backup the Data.
+Click the 'Execute' button to start the Data Restore process.

-Once the Restore operation has completed information about the Restore process will be displayed in the Log.
+Once the operation has completed information about the Data Restore process will be displayed in the Log.

-It is recommended for efficiency and compactness that all Backups are compressed.
-For security all Backup Packages should be Encrypted.
+It is recommended for efficiency and compactness that all Backups are compressed and for security all Backup Packages should be encrypted.

-To view Advanced Properties for the Backup Package click the Properties button on the Toolbar.
+To view advanced properties for the Backup Package click the button on the Toolbar.

-Encryption Passwords are used to create Strong Encryption Keys for the AES 256 System.
-Strong Passwords must be used to ensure strong Encryption Keys are generated.
-Passwords are recommended at least 16 Characters long with a mixture of upper and lower case letters, numbers and punctuation.
+Encryption passwords are used to create strong encryption keys for the AES 256 Advanced Encryption Standard.
+Strong passwords must be used to ensure strong encryption keys are generated.
+Passwords are recommended at least 16 characters long with a mixture of upper and lower case letters, numbers and punctuation.

 Restore Data from the Internet / Cloud

 Backup Packages can be uploaded to the Internet for storage on the Cloud.
-To Restore a Backup from the Internet click the Properties button for the Backup Location.
+To Restore a Backup from the Internet specify the URI location.

 Data Schema's and Auto Number / Increment

 Databases often use the Auto Number / Increment as the ID Column on a Data Table.
-This practice is not recommended and for the Data Restore operation to work correctly the Auto Number must be Disabled.
+For the Data Restore operation to work correctly the Auto Number must be disabled.

 The Backup Utility does not Backup Data Schema, Structure or any Stored Procedures.